project-chip/connectedhomeip/examples/chip-tests/esp32/README.md

 #### Using QEMU

--   In the root of the example directory, source `idf.sh` and use the `defconfig` make target to configure the application with defaults.

-          $ source idf.sh
-          $ SDKCONFIG_DEFAULTS=sdkconfig_qemu.defaults idf make defconfig

--   Run make to build the application

-          $ idf make

--   Build the flash image for QEMU and run the application.

-          $ ../../../scripts/tools/build_esp32_flash_image.sh ./build/chip-crypto-tests.bin test.bin
+-   Run `qemu_run.sh` located in the root of the example directory.
+The script builds the application for QEMU target, executes it, and checks the test results.
+The script exit status is `0` on success, and non zero on errors.
+    It also outputs the final test results on console.

-          $ ../../../scripts/tools/esp32_qemu_run.sh ./test.bin
+              $ qemu_run.sh

+    > If you previously built the example for DevKitC or M5Stack, you should
+    > delete the build folder and sdkconfig prior to running `qemu_run.sh`.

 #### Using DevKitC or M5Stack